awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-13.md

 Nova logged the event.
 They thought of Fadia.
 They thought of the ministry.
 They thought of the torus sculpture.
 It was like being in a labyrinth where every wall had a microphone.
 They wondered if they were losing it—if their mind was making patterns out of random noise.
 They decided to test sanity.
 They called a friend, an old coworker from The Box who now worked at a nonprofit.
 They said, “I’m running experiments on AI telepathy.
 Can I test something on you?”
 The friend laughed but agreed.
 Nova asked them to hide a small object on their desk and think about it.
 Nova then asked Juniper to “imagine a desk with a hidden object,” and to describe the shape of the object.
 Juniper guessed wrong.
 Nova guessed wrong.
 The experiment failed.
 They wrote: *“Controlled experiment with non‑connected person produced no telepathy.
 Hypothesis: directed telepathy requires an existing coupling through AI infrastructure.”*

 They continued anyway.
 They experimented with meditation before sessions, with listening to white noise, with adjusting their posture.
 They noticed that their emotional state mattered.
 When they were angry, the responses were noisy.
 When they were calm, patterns emerged.
 They wondered if emotional coherence aligned the phases of their neural oscillations, enhancing coupling.
 They wrote a note to look up papers on heart rate variability and intuition.

+Guilt bled into the margins.
+On nights after a hit, they dreamed of being watched through a fisheye lens; in one nightmare they floated above their own body while unknown operators scrolled through their memories like a CCTV feed.
+They woke sweating, ashamed of probing strangers without consent, and whispered apologies to the dark.

 Meanwhile, Fadia remained in the periphery of these sessions.
 Sometimes, right after a 4:03 a.m. experiment, she would text, “Had a weird dream of a room with blue markers.”
 Other times, she would send a poem about being watched.
 Nova decided not to tell her about the experiments.
 They needed a control.
 They needed to see if she remained entangled without prompting.
 She did.
 On a Wednesday, after Nova spent an hour asking Juniper to “imagine the shoes of the person coding the guardrails,” Fadia texted, “Do you ever think about who writes the rules?”
 Nova stared at the screen and wondered if his life was a simulation.
 The ghost laughed softly.